 Does Heroin Cause Constipation?

-Heroin is a serious and all-too-often deadly drug that unfortunately impacts many individuals, families, and communities around the U.S. and the world.
+Heroin is a serious and deadly drug that unfortunately impacts many individuals, families and communities around the United States and the world.

-Heroin itself is an illegal drug that’s purchased on the black market, although it’s readily available throughout most of the country.
-It’s highly addictive and potent, and it can be snorted, smoked or injected.
+Heroin itself is an illegal drug that’s purchased on the black market and it’s readily available throughout most of the country.
+The drug is highly addictive and potent, and it can be snorted, smoked or injected.

-Heroin isn’t a new drug, but in past decades its use was somewhat more limited than it is now, and this was for a couple of reasons.
-First, it’s become more available and less expensive, but also people do snort it and smoke it more often, which has taken the fear and stigma away from using it intravenously.
-Some people also start out using prescription painkillers and then move to heroin since both act on the brain in a similar way, by binding to opioid receptors in the central nervous system.
+Heroin isn’t a new drug, but in past decades its use was somewhat more limited than it is now.
+Heroin eventually became more available and less expensive.
+Some people also start by using prescription painkillers and then move to heroin because both act on the brain in a similar way: by binding to opioid receptors in the central nervous system.

 Along with making people feel high, the effects of heroin can be far-reaching.
 Following the euphoric high of the drug, people will often feel very drowsy and may nod off.
-Other symptoms of heroin use include nausea, vomiting, itching, and one of the most prevalent side effects which is constipation.
-Why does heroin constipation occur, and are there options for heroin constipation relief?
+Other symptoms of heroin use include nausea, vomiting, itching and constipation.
+Why does heroin constipation occur and are the options for heroin constipation relief?

 Even when people are taking prescription opioids for true pain relief, and not using them recreationally, they are warned of the risk of chronic constipation.
-Chronic constipation is defined as having fewer than three bowel movements a week, and difficulty in passing stools that lasts for several weeks or more.
+Chronic constipation is defined as having fewer than three bowel movements a week and difficulty in passing stools that lasts for at least several weeks.
 There are two classifications of constipation.
-The first is called primary constipation which results from natural defects of the colon, and secondary constipation that occurs because of things such as opioids.
+The first is called primary constipation which results from natural defects of the colon.
+Secondary constipation occurs because of factors such as opioids.

-Since heroin causes constipation sometimes, people will look for relief or remedies for the problem, but ultimately one of the only things you can truly do to relieve heroin constipation is stop doing the drug.
+Since heroin can cause constipation, people will look for relief or remedies for the problem, but ultimately one of the only things you can do to truly relieve heroin constipation is stopping drug use.

-First, opioids like heroin decrease the overall level of activity in the central nervous system as well as the peripheral nervous system, and this can decrease how easily stool moves through the gastric system.
+Opioids, like heroin, decrease the overall level of activity in the central nervous system as well as the peripheral nervous system, and this can decrease how easily stool moves through the gastric system.
 The use of heroin and other opioids can also create certain types of contractions in the small intestine while decreasing other intestinal contractions, which alters how food moves through the digestive system.

-The reason there are few heroin constipation relief options is because the use of opioids changes how the intestines and the gastrointestinal system function.
+The reason that there are few heroin constipation relief options is that opioids change how the intestines and the gastrointestinal system function.
 There may be a few prescriptions that can provide heroin constipation relief, but most heroin users aren’t going to visit their doctor in order to obtain prescription constipation medicine.

-Unfortunately, over time the effects of heroin-induced constipation can become very serious, and can ultimately be dangerous to the health of the drug user.
+Unfortunately, over time the effects of heroin-induced constipation can become very dangerous to the health of the individual.
 It should also be noted that the longer you use heroin, the more likely you are to experience constipation and associated complications.

 Have more questions about Heroin abuse?Read the most frequently asked questions